KatanaGraph/katana/CONTRIBUTING.md

 ```

 This runs code tests locally on your machine.
 Most of the tests require sample
 graphs.
-You can get them with `make inputs`.
+You can get them with `make input`.

 # Some Helpful tools